UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 <opt text="False"  correct="true">

 Not quite.
-We can facet on a categorical variable and repeate a plot mapping many categorical variables making them 2 distinct actions.
+We can facet on a categorical dataframe column and repeat a plot mapping many categorical columns making them 2 distinct actions.

 </opt>